concord-consortium/lab-interactives-site/developer-doc/initial-setup-details.md

 ### 4. open another new terminal and run `rackup config.ru`

 Startup the Rack-based Lab server for local development.
 This is simple rack application that mainly just serves the files in public.
-It does contain a dynamic extension:

-- a [shutterbug](https://github.com/concord-consortium/shutterbug) service so you can take snapshots locally

 Alternatively you can use `python -m SimpleHTTPServer` to run a python server.
 Currently it won't handle the applets and it won't support snapshots, but you might not need those features.